igorkulman/coding-journal/content/post/2018-10-10-building-ios-depedencies-with-carthage.md

 {{% gist id="841cdfc6097016f1998f250dc49e0084" file="update.sh" %}}

-the developer can download and use the current build dependencies.
+the developer can download and use the current build dependencies without wasting time doing any Carthage builds.
+This of course requires the developers to use the same version of Xcode as the build server, but that is necessary anyways with the way Swift is coupled with Xcode.